TheAjaykrishnanR/aviyal/README.md

 ### swda.dll

-To build `swda.d` you need [dmd](https://dlang.org/download.html), which is the compiled for the D programming language.
+To build `swda.d` you need [dmd](https://dlang.org/download.html), which is the compiler for the D programming language.

 The build script has it included but if you need to do it manually, you could do:
 ```